temmy669/temmy669/README.md

 ## 💼 Experience

-- **Waje Smart Solutions — Backend Developer
+- **Waje Smart Solutions — Backend Developer**
   - Developed and maintained scalable APIs to support high-traffic platforms, implementing performance optimization and security best practices.
   - Created and maintained comprehensive technical documentation for APIs, workflows, and system integrations to streamline team onboarding and collaboration.
   - Refactored legacy codebases to enhance readability, maintainability, and efficiency.
   - Debugged and troubleshooted backend services to quickly identify and resolve production issues.
   - Collaborated with cross-functional teams to plan and implement safe system updates, especially while handling sensitive user data.
   - Scheduled off-peak maintenance periods to ensure safe deployment and avoid service disruption.

+- **HNG Internship : Backend Developer Intern**
+  - Created a user authentication and organization management system with JWT-based access control.
+  - Developed secure and efficient CRUD operations with PostgreSQL.
+  - Contributed to API documentation using OpenAPI standards on SwaggerHub.

 - **Junior Software Engineering Intern (Platform Innovations)**:
   - Developed a web application with an IoT soil humidity sensor for real-time soil moisture monitoring and remote irrigation control via Blink IoT API